OpenEvalProject/evals/manuscripts/elife-67097/v1/manuscript.md

 ## Abstract

-Polyamine levels are intricately controlled by biosynthetic, catabolic enzymes and antizymes.
+Background:Polyamine levels are intricately controlled by biosynthetic, catabolic enzymes and antizymes.
 The complexity suggests that minute alterations in levels lead to profound abnormalities.
-We described the therapeutic course for a rare syndrome diagnosed by whole exome sequencing caused by gain-of-function variants in the C-terminus of ornithine decarboxylase (ODC), characterized by neurological deficits and alopecia.
-N- acetylputrescine levels with other metabolites were measured using ultra-performance liquid chromatography paired with mass spectrometry and Z-scores established against a reference cohort of 866 children.
-From previous studies and metabolic profiles, eflornithine was identified as potentially beneficial with therapy initiated on FDA approval.
+We described the therapeutic course for a rare syndrome diagnosed by whole exome sequencing caused by gain-of-function variants in the C-terminus of ornithine decarboxylase (ODC), characterized by neurological deficits and alopecia.Methods:N-acetylputrescine levels with other metabolites were measured using ultra-performance liquid chromatography paired with mass spectrometry and Z-scores established against a reference cohort of 866 children.Results:From previous studies and metabolic profiles, eflornithine was identified as potentially beneficial with therapy initiated on FDA approval.
 Eflornithine normalized polyamine levels without disrupting other pathways.
 She demonstrated remarkable improvement in both neurological symptoms and cortical architecture.
-She gained fine motor skills with the capacity to feed herself and sit with support.
-This work highlights the strategy of repurposing drugs to treat a rare disease.
-No external funding was received for this work.
+She gained fine motor skills with the capacity to feed herself and sit with support.Conclusions:This work highlights the strategy of repurposing drugs to treat a rare disease.Funding:No external funding was received for this work.

 ## Introduction